- Do you have wheezing and shortness of breath?

-It effectively clears mucous or foreign material from the respiratory tract and called effective and wet cough, this type is often caused by bacterial, viral or fungal infection.
+It effectively clears mucous or foreign material from the respiratory tract and is called effective and wet cough, this type is often caused by a bacterial, viral, or fungal infection.

-It is dry and does not produce sputum caused by dry irritation, dust, smoke or fumes or due to oedema and mild secretion in the resolving stage of illness.
+It is dry and does not produce sputum caused by dry irritation, dust, smoke, or fumes or due to edema and mild secretion in the resolving stage of illness.

-This type of cough is soundless in nature due to paralysis oflarynx.
+This type of cough is soundless due to paralysis of the larynx.

-Rare type of cough as an outcome of self-conscious activity of the patient to draw attention.
+Rare type of cough as an outcome of the self-conscious activity of the patient to draw attention.

 Causes of Chronic Cough

-- Asthma: Wheezing or feeling shortness of breath is the main symptoms of cough variant asthma due to narrowing of wind pipe.
+- Asthma: Wheezing or feeling shortness of breath is the main symptom of cough variant asthma due to narrowing of the windpipe.

-- Respiratory tract infection: Bacterial tracheabronchitis or sinusitis can develop following a viral upper respiratory tract infection that produces thick, coloured mucus sputum.
+- Respiratory tract infection: Bacterial tracheobronchitis or sinusitis can develop following a viral upper respiratory tract infection that produces thick, colored mucus sputum.

 - Chronic bronchitis: In this case the airways are irritated, causing cough, sometimes raising phlegm.
 Mostly current or past smokers are affected.